-Sitcom star Gavin McLeod has died.
+Sitcom star Gavin MacLeod has died.

-Longtime actor Gavin McLeod landed roles in several sitcoms throughout his decades-long career.
+Longtime actor Gavin MacLeod landed roles in several sitcoms throughout his decades-long career.
 He played “Happy” Haines on “McHale’s Navy.”
 And he played the proud Captain Stubing on “The Love Boat.”
 However, fans may know him best as newswriter Murray Slaughter on “The Mary Tyler Moore Show.”
 His upbeat humor made him a star on the show.
 And he appeared in every one of the show’s 168 episodes from 1970-77.

 During the show, Murray was married to Marie but he was in love with Mary.
 To make matters even harder for Murray, his desk was right next to Mary’s in the WGN newsroom.
 His character was both endearing and funny – a trait many of the characters on “The Mary Tyler Moore Show” shared.

-After his time with “The Mary Tyler Moore Show,” Gavin McLeod immediately jumped from one hit show to another.
+After his time with “The Mary Tyler Moore Show,” Gavin MacLeod immediately jumped from one hit show to another.
 He quickly landed the role of Captain Stubing on “The Love Boat.”
 The romantic comedy set on a cruise ship aired for 10 years from 1977-87.
-McLeod reprised his role for the television movie, “The Love Boat: A Valentine Voyage” in 1990, and again in 1998 for the reunion episode of the rebooted series “Love Boat: The Next Wave.”
+MacLeod reprised his role for the television movie, “The Love Boat: A Valentine Voyage” in 1990, and again in 1998 for the reunion episode of the rebooted series “Love Boat: The Next Wave.”